utkarsh25bai11231-cpu/Campus-Lost-and-Found-System/statement.md

 * Administrative dashboard.
 * Advanced analytics and reporting.
 * Role-based administrative access.
-## Conclusion:
+## Conclusion
 The Campus Lost and Found System provides a structured command-line solution for managing lost and found items within a campus environment.

-The project combines multiple Java concepts including object-oriented programming, collections, exception handling, multithreading, synchronization, file handling, and JDBC.
+The project combines multiple Java concepts including object-oriented programming, collections, exception handling, multithreading, synchronization, file handling and JDBC.

-The application demonstrates how these concepts can be integrated into a single practical system with separate modules for users, reports, searching, matching, and claims.
+The application demonstrates how these concepts can be integrated into a single practical system with separate modules for users, reports, searching, matching and claims.

                       Thank You!